WePays/WePay/README.md

 by running [`setup.sh`](setup.sh) will set everythings ready for you to running the application by typing this command

-you can initialize the polls by
+you can initialize the program by

 ```sh
 bash setup.sh